Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice

-Since our analysis in Section \ref{sec:hyperSL} is based merely on a simple and artificial example, our next step is to study the influence of hyperparameters more rigorously in a more general setting.
+Since our analysis in Section \ref{sec:hyperSL} is based merely on a simple and artificial example, our next step is to study the influence of HPs more rigorously in a more general setting.
 We devise a set of experiments consisting of diverse data sets of various size and difficulty (Section \ref{sec:data}), processed by a representative set of structure learning algorithms (Section \ref{sec:algs}).
-Different hyperparameter selection scenarios are also detailed (Section \ref{sec:hyper}).
+Different HP selection scenarios are also detailed (Section \ref{sec:hyper}).

 The experimental framework is implemented through Benchpress \citep{riosBenchpressScalableVersatile2022}, a benchmarking platform to evaluate structure learning algorithms.
-Performances of all algorithms are collected from Benchpress, followed by some mild post-processing of the results to suit our analysis of hyperparameters.
-All numerical experiments can be fully replicated using the code and data that are available online at: { \url{https://github.com/dmachlanski/benchpress-dm}}.
+Performances of all algorithms are collected from Benchpress, followed by some mild post-processing of the results to suit our analysis of HPs.
+The code and data are available via Appendix \ref{app:code}.